garyfleming/beyond-frameworks/beyond-frameworks.md

 ^ It's important to realise that dogs are all the same species; as distinct to say, birds.
 ^ Most breeds are relatively modern, with breed standards starting only 100-150 years ago.
 Newer breeds can be a few decades old.
 ^ We basically picked dogs who showed characteristics we wanted to see more of and mated them.
-Working dogs with purposes.
+Started with working dogs with purposes.
 Aesthetic diversity.

+---

+^ TODO image

-But a growing sickness: we favoured short-term outcomes and feeling good over systemic health.
+^ But a growing sickness: we favoured short-term outcomes and feeling good over systemic health.

 ---